The Golden Thread of Soul

 Souling as Meaning

-Souling gives us access to experiential, embodied meaning that is utterly our own.
-A beginning premise of a mature inner life is that we see external events as prompts for our inner process of discovered meaning.
-Through souling, we transform events into meaningful experiences.
+Souling gives us access to experiential, embodied meaning - inside-out meaning.
+Through souling, we digest events or happenings until they are meaningful experiences.
+This meaning is both from deep within us, but also in communion with the world around us.
 This requires an internal shift, a conscious choice and willingness to step into the receptive, perceptive flow of soul.
 With practice, we can step into the perspective of soul, and ask: what would soul say or do?
+What is the world soul showing us?
 When we step into this souling process, we perceive the unique symbolism that is there for us in every event or experience.

 Alone in the wilderness for the first time, with night encroaching, it doesn’t take much to trigger my fear and the broken tent pole does it.
 Even though I manage to set up the tent, the fears come.
-At first I am cross that fear is here, I resist it.
-I cannot feel or hear the voice of soul at all, just Fear.
-Then I say to myself, Ok, this is it, trust what arises, welcome the fear in.
+At first I resist what is here and now.
+I want to feel or hear the voice of soul, not Fear.
+Ok, this is it, trust what arises, welcome the fear in.
 I sit with Fear for hours and it is a kind of torment, but it feels strengthening to open to it.

-The next morning I feel light, like a layer has been released and I feel in the soul-stream again.
+The next morning I feel light, like a layer has been released and I am returned to the soul-stream.
 Walking, I sense that my claustrophobic tent of fear last night was like a cocoon and that Fear is the Cocoon that transforms me.
 At the moment I think that, I see a fat, very hairy, energetic, striped caterpillar crawling quickly across the path in front of me.
 I give thanks to the reassurance of this lively caterpillar.

-What a dance there is between the psyche and the soul, between psychology and soulology, the two deeply entwined.
+What a dance there is between the psyche and the soul, between psychology and soulology, between soul-self and world-soul, the two deeply entwined.
 The challenging events of life, physical or psychological ailments, crumbling relationships or loneliness, lack of meaning or purposelessness can bring us into deep feeling and insight.
-During life’s strong or catalytic experiences, the ego, if we allow it, can soften and surrender to the inner guidance of the soul.
+During life’s strong or catalytic experiences, the habituated small-self, if we allow it, can soften and surrender to the inner guidance of the soul.
 On the edges of our own becoming, the soul guides us.

-In deep souling work, there is a sort of collapse or eclipse of the ego-self’s hold on reality.
-This can feel profoundly disruptive and scary as the ego lets go and dissolves.
-It can also feel deeply empowering as we transition to souling and draw on a deeper well of knowing.
+In deep souling work, there is a sort of collapse or eclipse of the small self or ego-self’s monolithic hold on reality.
+This can feel profoundly disruptive and scary as we open to other ways of being and seeing.
+It can also feel deeply empowering as we open to a deeper well of knowing, as we follow the thread of souling.
 The raw material of the felt sensing of soul includes all aspects of the self such as psychological, somatic, mental, emotional and imaginal aspects.
 In the flowing stream of soulful experiencing, we do not need to rely on maps or externally defined paths.
 We make our own path by walking it.

 Pathmaker, there is no path,